apache/ozone/CONTRIBUTING.md

 * Maven 3.6 or later
 * Internet connection for first build (to fetch all Maven and Ozone dependencies)

-Additional requirements to run your first pseudo cluster:
+Additional requirements for running Ozone in pseudo cluster (including acceptance tests):

 * docker
 * docker-compose

-Additional requirements to execute different type of tests:

-* docker-compose (to start pseudo cluster, also used for blockade and acceptance tests)
-* [jq](https://stedolan.github.io/jq/) (for executing acceptance tests)
+* [jq](https://stedolan.github.io/jq/) (utility used heavily by acceptance tests)

 (Standard development tools such as make, gcc, etc. are required.)